MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-73.md

 - Remove [PSNativePSPathResolution][03] experimental feature.

 For more information about the Experimental Features, see [Using Experimental Features][01].

-## Breaking Changes and Improvements

-- In this release, Windows APIs were updated or removed for compliance, which means that PowerShell 7.3 doesn't run on Windows 7.
-While Windows 7 is no longer supported, previous builds could run on Windows 7.
-- PowerShell Direct for Hyper-V is only supported on Windows 10, version 1809 and higher.
-- `Test-Connection` is broken due to an intentional [breaking change][09] in .NET 7.
-It's tracked by [#17018][10]
-- Add `clean` block to script block as a peer to `begin`, `process`, and `end` to allow easy resource cleanup ([#15177][15177])
-- Change default for `$PSStyle.OutputRendering` to **Ansi**
-- Make `Out-String` and `Out-File` keep string input unchanged ([#17455][17455])
-- Move the type data definition of System.Security.AccessControl.ObjectSecurity to the Microsoft.PowerShell.Security module ([#16355][16355]) (Thanks @iSazonov!)
-  - Before this change, a user doesn't need to explicitly import the **Microsoft.PowerShell.Security** module to use the code properties defined for an instance of **System.Security.AccessControl.ObjectSecurity**.
-  - After this change, a user needs to explicitly import **Microsoft.PowerShell.Security** module in order to use those code properties and code methods.

 <!-- end of content -->
 <!-- reference links -->